 - Make the deposit payment of £500 (this will be deducted from the first instalment of fees).
-Deposits can be paid online or by cheque.
-If you pay online please include proof of payment with your acceptance form, if you pay by cheque please return the cheque with your acceptance form.
+Deposits can be paid online.
 For further details of how to pay please see the section on paying your deposit/tuition fees.

 Please note that, in accordance with the Consumer Protection (Distance Selling) Regulations 2000, you have fourteen days from the time we receive your acceptance and deposit in which to cancel your acceptance.
 After such time your deposit will become non-refundable.

 All acceptances will be acknowledged by email.
 We will contact you at various points over the summer by post and email, so it is important to inform us if you change either address.
 You will receive regular updates on the School, the course and the wider University regularly over the coming months.

 Once you have accepted your place, you can look ahead to starting with us.